-- (i) the determination of the CEO's remuneration arrangements and review of the CEO's performance; and - (ii) approval of:

-i. the remuneration of Executive Directors, the Chief Executive Officer, the Company Secretary and senior executives;

-ii. industrial instruments or agreements of general application to some or all of the Company's employees; and iii. incentive plans; and b. the performance evaluation of senior executives and any other officers as the Board may determine.
+- (i) the determination of the CEO's remuneration arrangements and review of the CEO's performance; and - (ii) approval of: - a. the Company's remuneration policy including: - i. the remuneration of Executive Directors, the Chief Executive Officer, the Company Secretary and senior executives: - ii.
+Industrial instruments or agreements of general application to some or all of the Company's employees; and - iii.
+Incentive plans; and - b. the performance evaluation of senior executives and any other officers as the Board may determine.